kwatts949/CurriculumVitae/README.md

 #### Makers Academy (September 2022 to January 2023) (TODO)
 - Frequently used pairing in order to problem solve efficiently, requiring teamwork and communication.
+- Work in a team on a group project.
+- Hosted demo event for cohort.
 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript